-DBEDT News Release HAWAIʻI ANNOUNCES ALLIANCE WITH REPUBLIC OF KOREA TO DEVELOP AND BUILD AN ADVANCED MICROGRID AT THE NATURAL ENERGY LABORATORY IN KAILUA-KONAPosted on Mar 22, 2021 in Latest News, Newsroom
+DBEDT News Release HAWAIʻI ANNOUNCES ALLIANCE WITH REPUBLIC OF KOREA TO DEVELOP AND BUILD AN ADVANCED MICROGRID AT THE NATURAL ENERGY LABORATORY IN KAILUA-KONAPosted on Mar 22, 2021 in Latest Department News, Newsroom

 KAILUA-KONA, HAWAII – A consortium of United States and Korean entities is announcing the design and construction of an advanced microgrid featuring artificial intelligence (AI), advanced photovoltaic (PV) solar panels and battery storage at the Hawaiʻi Ocean Science and Technology Park (HOST Park) which is administered by the Natural Energy Laboratory of Hawaiʻi Authority (NELHA).
 The consortium was awarded approximately $2 million from the South Korean government under an international joint research competition specifically dedicated to boost collaboration between “mission innovation” member countries or those committed to substantially boost their national investments in clean energy research and development.
 The testbed demonstration site that includes detailed design, deployment, testing and evaluation of a microgrid, 500 kilo-watts of advanced PV panels and a 750-kilowatt-hour energy storage system (ESS) at the main seawater pump station at HOST Park in Kailua-Kona on the Island of Hawaiʻi.
 The microgrid is expected to be operational in 2022.